 This challenge is to find someone to forgive this week.
 We are all trying to improve and be better mothers.
 I think one very important step is to forgive and forget.
 Let go of any grudges or hurt feelings you may have.
 Forgiveness is a choice that you make.
 There is peace and healing that comes as you learn to let things go and forgive.
 It can also help reduce stress, blood pressure, heart disease, and even help you get better sleep.

 Think of someone right now that you could forgive.
-Maybe it’s one of your kids that was being rotten, or you had a disagreement with your spouse, siblings, parents, or school teachers.
-Maybe you have a feud with a neighbor, or you get upset when someone who cuts you off in traffic.
+Maybe it’s one of your kids that was being rotten, or you had a disagreement with your spouse, siblings, parents, coworkers, or child’s school teacher.
+Maybe you had a feud with a neighbor, or you got upset when someone who cut you off in traffic.
 Maybe you need to forgive yourself for doing or saying something dumb or for a past mistakes.
 I’m pretty sure we could all name a few people we could forgive.

 So what now?
 How do you forgive?
-Here are some things I’ve found to be helpful.
+Here are some things I’ve found to be helpful in forgiving.

 - Let it go.
 Don’t look to get revenge or to think that your anger will somehow affect that person.
 Anger and bitterness only harm you…and maybe those that live with you.